leandrorodrigues00/frontend-mentor-challenges/completed-challenges/time-tracking-dashboard-main/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Switch between viewing Daily, Weekly, and Monthly stats
-- Download the starter code and go through the README.md file.
-This will provide further details about the project.
-The style-guide.md file is where you'll find colors, fonts, etc.

 ## 🚀 Technologies

 - HTML5 & CCS3